slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"A good teacher does not teach facts, he or she teaches enthusiasm, open-mindedness and values."
 -- Gian Carlo Rota [1932]*

+> *"Don’t follow your mentors; follow your mentors’ mentors."
+-- David Leach [1936]*

 > *"Good teaching is 1/4 preparation and 3/4 theatre."
 -- Gail Godwin [1937]*

+> *"If you think you’re too small to make an impact, try to go to bed with a mosquito in the room."
+-- Anita Roddick [1942]*

 > *"Share your knowledge.
 It is a way to achieve immortality."
 -- Sadhguru Jaggi Vasudev [1957]*